FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/rfk.md

 - "Is it a wasted vote?"
 - "Do I vote for RFK to make a point?" / "If I do not then no independent will ever win?"

-- I believe that these are important questions to ask and I hope to address them in this article.
-In order to answer those questions I needed,
+I believe that these are important questions to ask and I hope to address them in this article.
+In order to answer those questions I will first explain the voting system in place and various strategies that can be used to _win_ and election,

 -   Differences between Parliamentary (such as the UK and India) and Winner-Takes-All Democracy (USA).